 Flaherty has a close connection to Winnipeg, having spent three seasons with the Manitoba Moose in the AHL from 2004-2007.
 In that time, Flaherty played in 112 games, compiling a record of 62-36-9 and nine shutouts.
 The Moose reached the second round of the Calder Cup Playoffs in two of three seasons with Flaherty.

-Matt Prefontaine is in his sixth season with the Winnipeg Jets as Video Coach.
-The Winnipeg, Man. native is responsible for all the video needs of the Jets coaching staff, including pre-scouting upcoming opponents, analyzing game tape and producing game-day preparation videos.
+Matt Prefontaine is in his seventh season with the Winnipeg Jets as Video Coach.
+The Winnipeg native is responsible for all the video needs of the Jets coaching staff, including pre-scouting upcoming opponents, analyzing game tape and producing game-day preparation videos.
 Prior to joining the Jets, Prefontaine spent four seasons with the Rockford IceHogs of the American Hockey League.
 He originally joined the IceHogs organization as a Broadcast Intern in 2010-11 and became their Video Coach the following season.
 Prefontaine attended Brock University in St. Catharines, Ont. before joining Rockford.
 Matt and his wife Lisa reside in Winnipeg.

 Director, Player Development

-Jimmy Roy is in his ninth season with the Winnipeg Jets in a player development capacity, currently with a role as Director, Player Development.
+Jimmy Roy is in his 10th season with the Winnipeg Jets in a player development capacity, currently with a role as Director, Player Development.
 Roy's responsibilities include working with the Jets' prospects, both amateur and professional, as well as planning the annual Winnipeg Jets Development Camp.

 Prior to joining the Jets, Roy spent five seasons playing for the Iserlohn Roosters of the Deutsche Eishockey Liga.
 Roy retired in April 2011 from a 14-year professional hockey playing career.
 He began his professional playing career in 1997-1998 with the Manitoba Moose, and remained on the team until the end of the 2005-2006 season.
 In his nine seasons in Manitoba, Roy played in a franchise record 603 regular season games, tallying 101 goals, 111 assists and 1,434 penalty minutes.
 In the playoffs, the fan favourite compiled nine goals, seven assists and 148 penalty minutes in 59 games.